-For a miniscule cost of $1 per month, members have access to the sum total of my life's work.
+For $1 per month, members have access to the sum total of my life's work.

-To all members who honor me by finding value in my work through paid membership, I thank you so very much for helping me jump off the hamster wheel to begin to regain creative insanity.
+To all members who honor me by finding value in my work through paid membership, I thank you so very much for helping me regain my creative insanity by allowing me to purge advertising and SEO nightmares from these pages.

 Bonus: to my knowledge none of my images have ever spontaneously exploded and are not banned on airplanes.